Note: The HARP program expired December 31, 2018. See MoneyTips for alternatives.

 - Current on Payments – In this case, you have sufficient financial means to avoid foreclosure, but aren't able to secure refinancing to lower payments or save on interest.
 This is where HARP may be music to your ears.

+Over 3.4 million homeowners have already refinanced through the HARP program, over 143,000 are still eligible.
 Although the primary target is the underwater homeowner, you don't have to be underwater to qualify.
-However, you can't delay too long – the program is scheduled to end on September 30, 2017.
+However, you can't delay too long – the program is scheduled to end on December 31, 2018.

 Remember – while HARP may allow you to get better terms, it has closing costs just like any other refinancing program, so you must take them into account when checking your loan options.